-Errors such as distributing the wrong medication or the wrong dosage to a resident can be potentially fatal.
+Medication errors are often due to the negligence of nursing home staff.
+Errors such as distributing the wrong medication or the wrong dosage to a resident can be potentially fatal, as medications may be essential for a resident’s survival.
 One of the most dangerous and severe medication errors is overmedicating residents.
-Nursing home staff may also use strong antipsychotics or sedatives as a chemical restraint when they can’t supervise residents properly.

 Nursing home residents are particularly vulnerable to sexual abuse.
 Many with advanced dementia cannot tell their families what is happening, so loved ones must be hyper-aware of this threat.
 Signs of sexual abuse include sexually transmitted infections, unexplained cuts or bruising, bleeding in the genital area, and extreme fear of a staff member or other resident.

 Elderly people who are abused have a 300% higher risk of death than those who are not.
 Nursing home residents are common targets for abuse and neglect.
 If your loved one died suddenly or suspiciously, their nursing facility may be to blame.

 Contact Us Today for a Free Consultation